puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 **Declaring** a class in a Puppet manifest adds all of its resources to the catalog.
 You can declare classes in [node definitions][node], at top scope in the [site manifest][sitedotpp], and in other classes or [defined types][definedtype].
 Declaring classes isn't the only way to add them to the catalog; you can also [assign classes to nodes with an ENC](#assigning-classes-from-an-enc).

-Classes are singletons --- although a given class may have very different behavior depending on how its parameters are set, the resources in it will only be evaluated **once per compilation.**
+Classes are singletons --- although a given class can have very different behavior depending on how its parameters are set, the resources in it will only be evaluated **once per compilation.**

 ### Include-Like vs. Resource-Like